-Vitamins C and E - How They Fight Free Radicals and Keep Skin Beautiful!
+Vitamins C and E - How They Fight Free Radicals & Keep Your Skin Beautiful!

 With age and sun exposure, your body's ability to make collagen decreases, leading to wrinkles.
 Vitamin C has been proven to stimulate new collagen formation and minimize fine lines, scars, and wrinkles.

 Vitamin E is a fat-soluble vitamin found naturally in many foods.
-It is an antioxidant that protects your body from free radical damage.
-The Vitamin E in the foods we eat works all over the body to destroy free radicals.
-When the body absorbs vitamin E, the antioxidants go to work on skin, and all of your cells, to prevent the damage that free radicals cause.
+Like Vitamin C, it is an antioxidant that protects your body from free radical damage.
+When the body absorbs vitamin E, the antioxidants work on all your cells to prevent the damage that free radicals cause.

 Where to Get Vitamin E

 1. The best way to get vitamin E is through the food you eat.

 - Even though unprocessed foods are usually considered the healthiest, processed foods that are made from them usually contain vitamin E.

 2. Multi-vitamins and vitamin E supplements are also a good source of vitamin E.

 3. Skincare Products with Vitamin E. Vitamin E creams will help to minimize your skin's roughness, wrinkles, and facial lines.
 It will also help your skin to retain its natural moisturizers.
 Like vitamin C, vitamin E's main function in skin care is to protect against sun damage.

 - There are vitamin E sunscreens, after-sun products, creams, lotions and serums.